 “Order is one of the needs of life which, when it is satisfied, produces a real happiness.” ~ Maria Montessori*

-3. The older child (18 months and up) begins playing/working on a traditional Montessori style mat — 2’x3’ white cotton dhurrie style.
-This mat works well with most of our floor-friendly toys and activities and can be easily be used in various locations.
+Offer the older child (18 months and up) a traditional 2’x3’ cotton dhurrie mat to work on.
+The mat works wonders with most of our floor-friendly toys and activities and can be easily be used in various locations.
 It’s easy to carry, roll out and then roll up when the child is finished.
 The blanket or multiple mats can be used for large scale activities.
-This not only defines the ‘play/work’ area, it shows respect for the toys and work space and, as in a Montessori classroom, the child should walk around the mat, not on it.
+This not only defines the ‘play/work’ area, it shows respect for the toys and work space.

-Both the blanket and mat serve as a visual ‘control of error’.
-Once the mat or blanket is full, something has to go back on the shelf before the child can play with the next toy.
+Both a blanket and mat serve as a visual ‘control of error’.
+When the mat or blanket is full, something has to go back on the shelf before the child can play with the next toy.
 Over time, the habit of putting things away before taking the next toy out becomes routine.
 Of course, home is not a classroom.
 There will be times when toys will be enjoyed from room to room and/or creativity will find its own path.
 By providing boundaries, routines and a consistent play space, stress will be less.
 Home spaces will be more attractive—calm, comfortable and clear of clutter—as the youngest of children to head off to discover, learn and explore.